Using AIminify

 Debug logging mode

-The return value of main is (compressed_model, feedback_dictionary)compressed_model is, as the name would suggest, your compressed model using the same backend as the input (Tensorflow, PyTorch). feedback_dictionary contains logs and miscellaneous messages from the compression algorithm.
+The return value of minify is (compressed_model, feedback_dictionary)compressed_model is, as the name would suggest, your compressed model using the same backend as the input (Tensorflow, PyTorch). feedback_dictionary contains logs and miscellaneous messages from the compression algorithm.

-training_generatorvalidation_generator and loss_function can be specific to the backend you’re using.
+training_generatorvalidation_generatorloss_function can be specific to the backend you’re using.
 For example when using pytorch the training_generator and validation_generator need to be a subclass of torch.utils.data.Dataset.
 For Tensorflow these can be a subclass of tensorflow.data.Dataset.
 Similar with loss_function for PyTorch this can be any member of torch.nn.modules.loss and for Tensorflow this can be any implementation of tf.keras.losses.Loss.